-Our current business plan includes funding from the Nationwide and an interest-free loan from Highland Council with a total current loan facility of $\pounds 4.3m$.
-We will be reviewing our financial requirements in year 1 as we prepare our asset management strategy and plan for re-financing in year 2.
+Our current business plan includes funding from the Nationwide and an interest-free loan from Highland Council with a total current loan facility of £4.3m.
+We will be reviewing our financial requirements as we prepare our asset management strategy and plan for re-financing in 2020/21.